 Add Unicode Hex Input Method in macOS Monterey or Earlier

 Mac offers a Unicode Hex Input method to help users directly using the Unicode codepoint value.
 Follow the below instructions to change the default keyboard input method in macOS Monterey or earlier versions.

 - Go to “Apple Menu > System Preferences…” and open “Keyboard” preferences.

 - You will see lot of options for customizing your keyboard settings.

 - Navigate to “Input Sources” tab and first ensure to enable “Show Input menu in menu bar” checkbox.
-This will add an icon on the top menu bar as we have shown above.
-You can easily toggle the input source from the top menu bar’s icon.
+This will add an icon on the top menu bar using which you can easily toggle the input source.

 - Click on the + button to add a new keyboard input method.

 - You will see all the languages that Mac supports in the next popup.